-As I walked to the car, cold crept into my bone marrow despite the fact that I had worn warm clothes.
+As I walked to the car, the cold crept into my bone marrow even though I had worn warm clothes.
 I suppose it was a ‘welcome to Sweden’ feeling, the weather proving a point.
 After five minutes in the car, everything became alright.
 I began seeing the other aspect of the weather I had ignored because of the cold.
 Snow!

-The Swedish people believe that there is no bad weather, there is only bad clothes for the weather.
-Therefore, they go out to ski and do many activities as any other warm day.
+The Swedish people believe that there is no bad weather, there are only bad clothes for the weather.
+Therefore, they go out to ski and do many activities like any other warm day.
 I have seen children biking or sliding in the snow, something my mother would never allow.
-My mother’s belief about weather, if not most Southern African mothers’ beliefs, are opposed to Swedes’.
-I remember growing up, my mother would lock me and my siblings up in the house after school during winter with the fear that we would catch cold outside.
+My mother’s beliefs about the weather, if not most Southern African mothers’ beliefs, are opposed to Swedes’.
+I remember growing up, my mother would lock me and my siblings up in the house after school during winter with the fear that we would catch a cold outside.
 We had good clothes for the weather, but any sneaking out would result in spanking, if not a beating.
 Mothers on the same apartment we lived in actually cooperated in making sure all children were locked up.
 Whenever a child tried to sneak out, the lady next door was quick to alert the mother of the child who happened to be doing outdoor activities.
-It was as if the mothers were full time security officers in the way they coordinated.
+It was as if the mothers were full-time security officers in the way they coordinated.
 Even the mother who was doing outside chores would see and ‘snitch’ on those children who managed to pass through the door security probably because the mother next door left the window or verandah to get something in the house.

 The lake was frozen, something I have never seen in my entire life.
 Snow came with cold to humble the mighty and untouchable lake.
 Boats got stuck at the shore and hundreds of people were skiing and treading on the lake.
 That was the most exciting activity I have ever partaken in.
 Not because I have never walked, but because on that day I walked on a lake, which tends to cooperate with gravity during the other seasons just as our mothers cooperated in keeping us indoors during winter when I was young.
 The frozen lake was beautiful and welcoming.
 Every face out at the lake was gleaming because only the daring came to witness the beauty and fairness of nature.

 Barrett showed me around town after the frozen lake explore.
-First near the lake is an old castle which she referred to as ‘the ugly castle’, but honestly to me it was just okay.
-In town there were some decorations which seemed like Christmas lights.
-In my heart I asked why they still had not removed them since the festive season was over.
-In no time Barrett answered my silent question, as if she read my mind.
-She told me that during winter it really gets dark so the decoration lights help with extra illumination.
+First near the lake is an old castle which she referred to as ‘the ugly castle’, but honestly, to me, it was just okay.
+In town, there were some decorations which seemed like Christmas lights.
+In my heart, I asked why they still had not removed them since the festive season was over.
+In no time Barrett answered my silent question as if she read my mind.
+She told me that during winter it gets dark so the decoration lights help with extra illumination.
 Honestly, the Swedish climate stuns me.
 The sun rises at 8 am and sets at 4:30 pm.
 This makes me feel like I sleep late and wake up early, but I am adjusting with time.
 I even hear that there is a period when the sun does not set at all, which is quite interesting.
 My prayer is that the season comes when I am still in Sweden.

 For me, my house is not just an escape abode for warmth, but somewhere congenial.
-Every day I walk in to the affable characters of Benjamin, Vlasiov, Mia and Harris, to the beaming smile of Asier and to the flash of Adarsh.
-Yannik has a personality of a peacemaker.
+Every day I walk into the affable characters of Benjamin, Vlasiov, Mia, and Harris, to the beaming smile of Asier and the flash of Adarsh.
+Yannik has the personality of a peacemaker.
 Carsten, a gentleman of a forbearing persona.
 He helped me with the pronunciation of the Swedish name of our resident street whenever anyone asked where my apartment was located during my first week in Sweden.
 I would ask, “Carsten where do we stay?” and he would politely respond, “Hülphersgatan Theresa!”

-There is rich diversity in my house and so as Mälardalen University’s international community.
+There is a rich diversity in my house and so as Mälardalen University’s international community.
 I have met people from countries I never knew existed and countries I have never been to.
 Each with something new I can learn about life and human interaction.
-My Swedish for Foreign Students professor can attest to the fact that there is a lot to learn from the diverse group as he spent the whole roll call class learning to pronounce every student’s name correctly and their origins.
+My Swedish for Foreign Students professor can attests to the fact that there is a lot to learn from the diverse group as he spent the whole role call class learning to pronounce every student’s name correctly and their origins.
 There is a surfeit of diversity in the world’s population, and this is what makes life so beautiful.